Finding Materialized Models for Model Reuse: Experiments

+{In this set of experiments, we evaluate the performance of our \textsf{MMQ} and \textsf{I-MMQ} when there are multiple materialized models with different structures over multiple datasets in the candidate set {(i.e., using Case 5)}.}

+{ Figs.~\ref{fig:nE3}(a) and \ref{fig:nE3}(b) plot the accuracy of each source model retrained on the target dataset w.r.t. normalized separating degree from MMQ and I-MMQ, respectively.
+It is observed that the correlation between our estimation metric (i.e., the normalized separation degree) and our methods (i.e., MMQ and I-MMQ) are able to select the best model with the highest accuracy.
+It confirms the effectiveness of our methods on source models of sufficiently different training data with different structures at the same time.}

-\subsubsection{Impact of parameter $T$}
+\subsubsection{Impact of Parameter $T$}

-As $T$ affects the soft labels, it may also affect the result of SMS.
-In order to better study the influence of $T$ on SMS, we compare the performance of SMS over different $T$ values {using Cases 1-3}.
-Figure~\ref{fig:E1.5} shows the PCC of SMS by varying $T$ from 0.5 to 32.
-It is observed that PCC achieves the highest value when $T$ is set around 2.0 in all three cases.
-Second, the PCC values are high over most of the $T$ values if $T$ is neither too small (e.g., 0.5) or too big (e.g., 32), which indicates the robustness of SMS over different $T$ values. {Thus, we set $T$ to 2.0 as default.}}
+As $T$ affects the soft labels, it may also affect the result of \textsf{MMQ}.
+In order to better study the influence of $T$ on \textsf{MMQ}, we compare the performance of \textsf{MMQ} over different $T$ values {for Cases 1-3}. {The top-1 model of case 1 is removed for a better view of the effect.} Fig.~\ref{fig:E1.5} shows the PCC of \textsf{MMQ} by varying $T$ from 0.5 to 32.
+It is observed that PCC achieves the highest value when $T$ is set around 2.0 for all three cases.
+Hence, it is better to set $T$ to 2.0 in practice.
+Also, the PCC values are high over most of the $T$ values if $T$ is neither too small (e.g., 0.5) nor too big (e.g., 32), which confirms the robustness of \textsf{MMQ} over different $T$ values.